 Armenian girl names are among the most beautiful and meaningful names in the world.
 Flowers, precious stones, goddesses and other beautiful things are behind the inspiration for Armenian female names.

 If you’re looking for beautiful Armenian girl names for your daughter, this may be helpful for you.
-The most popular and rarest Armenian girl names selected are mentioned in this article.
+We’ve decided to select the most popular and rarest Armenian girl names for you in this article.

-In this article, top 5 popular names for girls these days, 5 unique names and other names commonly found among Armenian girls will be introduced.
+Now, meet top 5 popular names for girls these days, 5 unique names and other names commonly found among Armenian girls.

 Ani used to be be one of the capital cities of the medieval Armenia.
 The city, Ani, has been known as “City of 1001 Churches”.

-The name, Ani, today, is among the most popular names given to newborn girls in Armenia entainling the meanings of “beautiful”, “unique” and “exotic”.
+The name, Ani, today, is among the most popular names given to newborn girls in Armenia entailing the meanings of “beautiful”, “unique” and “exotic”.

 ‘Nare’ (sometimes spelled Nareh or Nara) is another most popular Armenian female name in Armenia.
 This is actually a short form of the Armenian names, “Gyulnara” or “Narineh”.